 Finally, of great important in economic and finance is the time series analysis where we try to estimate and forecast in the context of dynamic relationship.
 Here special tools have been developed for identification and forecast of time series.
-Due to the great diversity in student statistical and mathematical programs in class we will be using material from several textbooks in teaching econometrics from the elementary and modern textbook of Guarajti and Porter to the classic Johnston and Di Nardo.
+Due to the great diversity in student statistical and mathematical programs in class we will be using several text books in teaching econometrics from the elementary and modern textbook of Guarajti and Porter to the classic Johnston and Di Nardo.
 Typically, the veteran books have more fundamental exposition and would suit the interest of the advanced students in class.
 I hope to provide individual guidance in your reading.
 Pindike and Rubinfeld text would provide the basic skeleton for the exposed topics.
-Much of the needed material is freely available for downloading.